Agency Hosting & Maintenance SOP: Building a Repeatable Operational Playbook

 Agency

-A strong operational playbook covers four big areas: onboarding, monitoring, incident response, and client communication.
+A strong agency hosting maintenance SOP covers four big areas: onboarding, monitoring, incident response, and client communication.
 When those work together, your agency can scale with confidence, without burning out your people or risking your reputation.

 A great launch starts long before you hit the go button.
-It starts with a checklist that never lives in someone’s memory.
-It lives in writing, and everyone uses it.
+It starts with a checklist that lives in writing, not in someone’s memory.
+Everyone on your team uses it the same way, every time.

 First, standardize your technical intake.
 For each new site, collect the same set of items so there are no surprises after launch.
-This might include:
+Your agency hosting maintenance SOP should require:

 • DNS access and registrar details